Radiotherapy

 Planning and prescribing treatment

-At the other end of the spectrum treatments can become very complex, using at least two and sometimes several radiation beams entering the body from different angles and converging at the site of the cancer.
-The aim is to give this part of the body a high dose in comparison to that given to the adjacent normal tissues.
-Meticulous planning is required, and you may have to have CT or MRI scans to define as accurately as possible the position, size and shape of the part of the body to be treated.
-Computers are then used to work out how best to arrange the treatment beams so that they will deliver the required dose to the intended target, while keeping the dose to the surrounding normal structures to a minimum.
-Sometimes the beams will be shaped specially to achieve this.
-Once the oncologist has checked the resulting ‘treatment plan’ and prescribed the treatment, radiotherapy can then begin.
+But most treatments are rather more complex, using at least two and sometimes several radiation beams entering the body from different angles and converging at the site of the cancer or the part of the body to be treated.
+You may need to have a CT or MRI scan beforehand to define as accurately as possible the position, size and shape of the cancer.
+Meticulous planning is required.
+This will involve your lying on a couch in a ‘simulator’, a machine that looks rather like a linear accelerator, but which produces X-ray images or scans of the part of the body to be treated.
+Physicists using computers then work out how best to arrange the treatment beams so that they will deliver the required dose to the intended target with great accuracy, while keeping the dose to the surrounding normal tissues to a minimum.

 As accuracy is so vital you may be fitted with an ‘immobilisation mould’ or ‘shell’, sometimes also known as a ‘jig’, especially if you are having radiotherapy to the head or neck.
 This is an individualised transparent plastic mould which fits like a glove over the part of the body being treated and which is fixed to the treatment couch, so stopping you moving even very slightly during treatment.
 An additional benefit is that the entry points of treatment beams can be marked on the plastic surface without resorting to skin tattoos.
 Other types of immobilisation devices are also quite often used.